fitzgeraldkd/blog-posts/navigating-objects/navigating-objects.md

 fetchResults/near_earth_objects/2015-09-07/0/is_potentially_hazardous_asteroid
 ```

 For a more visual example see below for an example of navigating through the mockup folder set up to match the structure of `fetchResults`.
+When you're trying to access a property that is multiple levels deep in an object, imagine that you are navigating a folder structure to get to the information you're looking for.

 ![Screenshot of a directory](./images/directory-example.gif )

 ## Wrapping Up

 Hopefully this brief explanation provides some clarity into navigating through nested objects!
-It may be intimidating at first, but it's an important skill to develop.
-Objects with this level of complexity are common and they can be structured in countless different ways.
+It may be intimidating at first, but it's an important skill to develop. **Objects with this level of complexity are common** and they can be structured in countless different ways.
 When you get data from an API, you may not have much (or any) control on how the data is formatted as you receive it.
-Being familiar with how to access the different properties will be a big help as you start to work with complex datasets.
+Being familiar with how to access the different properties will be a big help as you start to work with complex datasets. *Thanks for reading!*